php-fig/fig-standards/proposed/extended-coding-style-guide.md

 PHP.

-When the opening `<?php` tag is on the first line of the file, it MUST be on its own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.
+When the opening `<?php` tag is on the first line of the file, it MUST be on its own line with no other statements, and it MUST be separated by a blank line from the following block unless it is a file containing markup outside of PHP opening and closing tags.

 The following example illustrates a complete list of all blocks: